 One coal unit at Britain's Ratcliffe power plant to close next year -Uniper

-LONDON, Aug 4 (Reuters) - One unit at Uniper's (UN01.DE) 2 gigawatt Ratfcliffe coal plant in Britain will close next year, two years ahead of the full shut down of the facility, the company said on Wednesday.
+LONDON (Reuters) -One unit at Uniper’s 2 gigawatt Ratfcliffe coal plant in Britain will close next year, two years ahead of the full shut down of the facility, the company said on Wednesday.

 The Ratcliffe coal-fired power station in Nottinghamshire, England, is due to close at the end of Sept.
 2024.
 Uniper said it will close one 500-megawatt unit at the plant earlier than that, at the end of Sept.
 2022.